ryanshiroma/BrunoTheRobot/README.md

 <img src="http://mathurl.com/jgugebt.png">

 Before we go any further, we must first acknowledge that using those physics equations don't account for all changes from timestep to timestep!
 In those equations we see that we assume that velocity is constant which is NOT true!
 Since we cannot account for all disturbances to the angle or angular velocity from time step to time step, the simplest way to ease this issue is to inject extra uncertainty in our belief.
+When there is a large change in angular velocity from the previous time step(angular acceleration), we are less sure in our belief of the current angle and thus we increase the uncertainty linearly with angular acceleration.

 So let's redefine <img src="http://mathurl.com/ju9jmw4.png"> as:
  <img src="http://mathurl.com/jympr27.png">